cyppan/xsmlx/README.md

 Poker planning webapp.

-It uses trpc with websockets for client-server communication
+It uses TRPC with websockets for client-server communication